mnaganov/mnaganov.github.io/2026/05/spectral-correction-of-phantom-audio.md

 (they can do that, but the user has to enforce this setting), spreading them instead across the front channels.

-Thus, since even use of a multi-channel source still requires some work to find the correlated components that form the phantom center acoustic image, it’s probably sufficient to use the cheapest and most reliable way for that: mid/side processing.
+So, even use of a multichannel source (be it the actual multichannel mix, or an upmix of a stereo source) still requires some work to find the correlated components that form the phantom center acoustic image.
+But as I noted in [the post on LCR upmixing](/2025/08/finding-best-stereo-to-lcr-upmixer.html), extracting three channels from two is an ill-posed problem.
+While modern upmixers are excellent, they rely on active steering and decorrelation which inevitably alters the phase relationships of the original stereo mix, often introducing artifacts on complex or uncorrelated signals.

+Paradoxically, the cheapest and most reliable tool—mid/side processing—can provide better fidelity by avoiding introducing phase artefacts because it does not create any new channels.
 By simply summing the signals from the left and the right channels of a stereo recording we get a **6 dB** boost for strongly correlated components.
+Note that it does not completely isolate the center, thus our equalization will affect side-panned sources as well, just to a lesser degree.

-In fact, many equalizers can work in the “M/S mode”—they transform left/right stereo into mid-side, apply the EQ to these signals, and then transform them back into stereo.
+Many equalizers can work in the “M/S mode”—they transform left/right stereo into mid-side, apply the EQ to these signals, and then transform them back into stereo.
 However, if they use minimum-phase EQ filters (IIR filters being a typical example), the change in the phase that these filters inevitably have on the M/S components creates leakage between channels during the reverse transformation into stereo, as I [have illustrated previously](/2023/06/on-midside-equalization.html).
 Thus, a much cleaner approach is to use a linear phase M/S equalizer which only affects the magnitude of the signals.
-Note that it’s not without drawbacks, too—linear phase filtering can add substantial latency and also may add pre-ringing artefacts.
+Note that it’s not without drawbacks, too—linear phase filtering can add substantial latency and also may add pre-ringing artifacts.

-But linear filtering is what I use in practice, anyways.
+But linear filtering is what I use in practice, anyway.
 If the intended equalization is relatively simple (like the Linkwitz EQ or the BBC dip), then a plugin like [**ToneControl**](https://goodhertz.com/tone-ctrl/) by Goodhertz can suffice.
 However, for a more “surgical” kind of EQ, I use [**LP10**](https://ddmf.eu/lp10-linear-phase-equalizer-plugin/) by DDMF.
-Of course, there is always an option to use generic convolution plugins with a custom made linear phase FIR filter, that’s in case if **10** bands provided by **LP10** is not enough, or when we need to optimize the latency.
+Of course, there is always an option to use generic convolution plugins with a custom-made linear phase FIR filter, that’s in case the **10** bands provided by **LP10** are not enough, or when we need to optimize the latency.

 Note that Linkwitz did not mention that he used anything like M/S EQ for his proposed filter.
 I suppose, he was applying it to the whole stereo signal?
 Same thing for the “BBC dip” which is also considered as the “speaker EQ.”
-This make these approaches more like tweaks on the room/speaker target curve, rather than actual phantom source correction.
+This makes these approaches more like tweaks on the room/speaker target curve, rather than actual phantom source correction.

 I think, this part was long enough, so I will stop here.
 In the next part of